-Upon the recommendation of public health officials and SCU’s health and safety team, this requirement will be enforced whether or not current U.S. Food and Drug Administration (FDA) approvals for the three vaccines have changed from “emergency use” to “full” status by that date.
+All students, faculty, and staff are required to be fully vaccinated.
+Upon the recommendation of public health officials and SCU’s health and safety team, this requirement will be enforced even though the U.S. Food and Drug Administration (FDA) has only formally approved the Pfizer vaccine, and the Moderna and Johnson & Johnson vaccines have not changed from “emergency use” to “full” status.

 How can students upload proof of COVID-19 vaccination?